This information applies to England and Wales.

 "As I told you, when my condition is bad, I am unable to leave the house.
 My condition is bad today.
 I will not be able to come to today's appointment.
 I am writing to request a new appointment as a reasonable adjustment under the Equality Act 2010."

-If you do not get a new appointment time or have your benefits sanctioned, you should make a written complaint.
+If you do not get a new appointment time or have your benefits sanctioned, make a written complaint.

-You can change an appointment time once, if it's not related to your condition.
+You can change an appointment time once, if it is not related to your condition.

 To change your appointment more than once, you will probably need to show that you have a 'good reason'.